Parts to Assemble Plates

 Cable mount TPS "TCI"

-Here's the location of a “cap” for the injector that will allow you to hook up straight to a #3AN line, I can also get you the fuel distribution block or steer you in the right direction until I can get my own stainless distribution block made
+Here's the location of a “cap” for the injector that will allow you to hook up straight to a #3AN line

 A lot of you have probably checked into EFI setups for your 6-71 or 8-71’s and were discouraged about the $6000.00 to $9000.00 and up price tag that those systems cost, and I guess if you’ve got more money than talent I suppose that’s the route you’ll have to go, BUT a blown EFI system can be built for not much more than a good set of carbs cost, if you are willing to do your homework.